AndroTi/Redefining-Benchmarks-Capstone-Project/README.md

 Potential Uses for this work

 1. Create new benchmarks that have stocks of a similar nature regardless of industry.
+To do so we used Hierarchical Agglomerative Clustering.
+Some potential uses for this process:

+*Group stocks by fundamental similarities rather than just their product.
-2. Use this for valuation.
+*Use this for valuation.
 If you are running a valuation of a stock, this model will return stocks that have similar financial stats and might help pick the multiples that are the most appropriate.

-3. If a PM today, working within a benchmark, were to use this analysis it would allow a preliminary separation of stocks that would either either over or underperform, reducing the number and prioritizing the order of stocks that a fundamental analysis would be carried out on.,
+*If a PM today, working within a benchmark, were to use this analysis it would allow a preliminary separation of stocks that would either either over or underperform, reducing the number and prioritizing the order of stocks that a fundamental analysis would be carried out on.,

+2. Apply new stocks to Existing Benchmarks

+*If you have a new stock entering the company and you are not sure which benchmarks you can apply it to we use a Decision Tree with the existing labels and the stocks' financial data to classify any new stocks.